Skip to main content

 When using Factorize, the asset (.csv or Google Sheet) must also be 'factorized' for performance reasons.
 Right click on the asset in the Assets Window and check Factorize.

-Remapping - Remap numerical values relative to the lowest and highest number in your data.
+Remapping - Remap numerical values relative to the lowest and highest number in the data.
 For example, if you want to create a bar chart and need a value of 1 to be represented by a rectangle with a height of 300px, you can.

 info

-If you have a minimum value of 0 and a maximum of 10 within your data and a simple black to white gradient, a value of 0 will be Black, a value of 10 will output White and a value of 5 will be remapped to 50% grey.
+If you have a minimum value of 0 and a maximum of 10 within the data and a simple black to white gradient, a value of 0 will be Black, a value of 10 will output White and a value of 5 will be remapped to 50% grey.

 Fixed Row - When checked it will output the contents of the row specified in Row Index (not including the title row).
 Useful for Dynamic Rendering.